SabreOSS/conf4j/USERS-GUIDE.md

 `<conf4j:configure/>`, `<conf4j:configuration/>` and `<conf4j:configuration-scan/>`.

 `<conf4j:configure/>` is used for activating _conf4j_ integration with _Spring Framework_.
-It registers several infrastructure beans (like `ConfigurationFactory`, `ConfigurationValuesSource` or `TypeConverter`) and post processors.
-Such beans are used by _conf4j_ for registering configuration types as beans, creating configuration instances and binding the values source.
+It registers several infrastructure beans (like `ConfigurationFactory`, `ConfigurationSource` or `TypeConverter`) and post processors.
+Such beans are used by _conf4j_ for registering configuration types as beans, creating configuration instances and binding the configuration source.

 `<conf4j:configuration/>` registers in the context a bean for the configuration type.
 This tag expects one attribute `class` which specifies fully qualified name of the configuration type.
 It is also